nurdoganbahadir/React-Interview-App/README.md

 # Hi I'm Nurdoğan Bahadır 👋.
-Welcome to my Todo App Project with React.
+Welcome to my Interview App Project with React.

 This project was developed with react.
 The aim of the project is that the user can access react interview questions and answers.